34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 5 to 10

 Cutleaf daisy is an easily grown wildflower that will grow in almost any sunny location with well-drained soil.
-They are easily grown from seeds or propagated from dividing established clusters.
+Plants are easily grown from seeds or propagated by dividing established clusters.

-Plants are tolerant of poor soil conditions and drought, and have a wide climate tolerance, making them an ideal plant for a Texas wildflower garden.
+These Texas native plants tolerate poor soil conditions and drought and have a wide climate tolerance, making them an ideal plant for a wildflower garden.
 Give them a bit of extra water during prolonged drought.

 These plants grow into dense mounds of finely cut, almost fernlike vegetation.
 The leaves are quite attractive and add some diversity to the landscape.
 Flowers bloom from early spring into mid-summer, attracting butterflies, bees, and seed-eating birds.
 The flowers have bright yellow petals with yellow centers.